dacr/primes-scalatra-app/README.md

 You can easily run your own load tests on primesui using this [github project](https://github.com/dacr/primes-scalatra-app-loadtests).
 Just run `sbt test` from this project directory and your load tests will start.
-Just use some environment variables to customize your test as described in the project page.
+Several environment variables to configure or customize your test as described in the project page.

 ## Build & Run locally ##